ArmerJacob/ArmerJacob.github.io/_posts/2019-04-15-Distributed-Client-and-Server.markdown

 project-date: April 2019
 client: University Coursework
 category: Distributed
-description: the Corusework for Distributed Systems was to create a server and a client that communicated using API keys, and various encrytpion methods.
-The code can be found on my Github <a href="https://github.com/ArmerJacob/Distributed-Systems-Coursework"  target="_blank" > Here!</a>
+description: The aim of this piece of coursework was to create a server and a client that communicated using APIs and various encryption methods.
+The code can be found on my Github <u><a href="https://github.com/ArmerJacob/Networking-Coursework"  target="_blank" > Here!</a></u>

 ---